hypergraphql/hypergraphql/sources/tutorial.md

 ## Service 2: AGROVOC taxonomy file

 Next, we define another instance which is used to access the AGROVOC SKOS taxonomy, originally supplied from a local file.
 The file `agrovoc.ttl` used here, containinf dat in the turtle format, is a subset of the original AGROVOC dataset, covering only the fragment expressed exclusively in the [SKOS vocabulary](https://www.w3.org/TR/skos-reference/).
-Here, the service type is set to `LocalModelSPARQLService` and the instance is initiated on port 8082. ....The file is further closed
+Here, the service type is set to `LocalModelSPARQLService` and the instance is initiated on port 8082.

 ```json
 {